From the architect. Join us after the break for more photos of the project.

-Unpredictable climate changes along the world’s most vulnerable coastal communities, have produced some fascinating design solutions that test the resiliency of architectural possibilities and the need for adaptation that will produce these changes.
-The coastal community of Makoko, a slum neighborhood, off the Lagos Lagoon in Lagos, Nigeria, is receiving an upgrade to its current solution, which is building homes supported on stilts within the lagoon’s waters.
+Unpredictable climate changes along the world's most vulnerable coastal communities, have produced some fascinating design solutions that test the resiliency of architectural possibilities and the need for adaptation that will produce these changes.
+The coastal community of Makoko, a slum neighborhood, off the Lagos Lagoon in Lagos, Nigeria is receiving an upgrade to its current solution, which is building homes supported on stilts within the lagoon's waters.
 NLE Architects, with sponsoring from United Nations Development Programme (UNDP) and Heinrich Boell Foundation from Germany, designed the Makoko Floating School, phase one of a three-phase development that will become a floating community of interlocked and floating residences.
 Construction on the project began in October 2012 and was completed just last month with grand appraisal from the community and UN visitors.

 The Makoko Floating School and the total planned projects makes use of local materials and resources to produce architecture that applies to the needs of people and reflects the culture of the community.
 Wood is used as the main material as the structure, support and finishing for the completed school.
-The overall composition of the design is a triangular A-Frame section, with the classrooms located on the second tier.
+The overall composition of the design is a triangular A-Frame section.
+The classrooms are located on the second tier.
 They are partially enclosed with adjustable louvered slats.
 The classrooms are surrounded by public green space, there is a playground below, and the roof contains an additional open air classroom.
 NLE has also employed strategies to make the floating architecture sustainable by applying PV cells to the roof and incorporating a rainwater catchment system.
 The structure is also naturally ventilated and aerated.

 But how does it float?
 The completed structure rests on a base of typical plastic barrels.
 This simple solution reflects a reuse of available materials that can provide multiple uses.
 The barrels at the periphery can be used to store excess rainwater from the catchment system.